LiamPerson/Pier-Media/README.md

 To setup your local environment for development please run the following commands in the repository root:

 - `npm install` install all dependencies
-- `npx prisma generate` or `yarn prisma generate` generate the prisma client
+- `npm run prisma:generate` or `yarn prisma:generate` generate the prisma client
-- `npx prisma migrate dev` or `yarn prisma migrate dev` run the migrations to build your development database
+- `npm run prisma:migrate:dev` or `yarn prisma:migrate:dev` run the migrations to build your development database

 # Licenses